 Changes you should know about for the new Rotary year

-A new Rotary year is set to begin, and with it several programs aimed at supporting and strengthening clubs and districts.
-In addition, a fresh slate of leaders will take over at the club, district, and international level.
+A new Rotary year is set to begin, and with it several programs aimed at helping clubs and districts enhance their projects, share information, and increase membership.
+In addition, a new group of leaders will take over at the club, district, and international levels.

 Sakuji Tanaka, of the Rotary Club of Yashio, Japan, will become Rotary’s 102nd president on 1 July and will encourage Rotarians to foster Peace Through Service.
 Read a profile of Tanaka from The Rotarian and download his convention speech.